09 January 2020

 Rewriting Flash in a website or a web app depends on many factors.

-Chances are that you have already completed or started on the process of getting rid of Flash in favor of different open-source solutions.
-It’s understandable considering that its ultimate fall was to be exptected for the last few years.
-If you haven’t, this article should provide with all the information you need to know what to do right now.
-Still, feel free to contact us to get even more advice.
-We can also become the partner that will see the whole process to the end in your organizations.
+If you haven’t already done so, this article should give you all the information you need to do so.
+Still feel free to contact us!
+We can also become the partner that will see the whole process to the end in your organizations. 👩🏼💻